 Going through fertility challenges can be an incredibly isolating experience, but you don’t have to go it alone.
-With one in eight couples experiencing infertility, there are likely more people around you dealing with similar struggles than you might expect.
+With one in six couples globally experiencing infertility, there are likely many more people around you struggling to conceive than you might expect.

 Here are a few ways to support your mind and body:

 Find a Fertility Support Group

 Many organizations (and some fertility clinics) offer virtual support groups, so you don’t even have to leave your house to connect with others.
 Here at Illume Fertility, we offer free, virtual support groups like Ladies' Night In, Pregnancy After Infertility, Fertile Yoga and more.

 Prioritize Your Mental Health

 It’s easy to focus so intensely on your physical health during a fertility journey that you completely forget about your mental wellbeing.

 Did you know that studies have shown that those navigating infertility often experience the same levels of anxiety and depression as patients with cancer?
 More proof that this journey is indeed extremely challenging and emotionally complex.